ehan03/linkedin-queens/README.md

 # linkedin-queens

-Dumb program to automatically solve the LinkedIn Queens game using `opencv-python` for grid detection, `pyautogui` for mouse control, and a simple backtracking algorithm to solve the puzzle.
+Dumb program to automatically solve the LinkedIn Queens game using `opencv-python` for game board detection, `pyautogui` for mouse control, and a simple backtracking algorithm to solve the puzzle.

 ## Setup